rrra/www/content/post/2020/fcc-posts-email-address-reminder-on-uls-landing-page.md

 ### FCC Notice

 {{< banner >}}
-Applicants are strongly encouraged to provide an email address on their license application(s), which will trigger the electronic issuance of an official copy of their license(s) to the email provided upon application grant.
+Applicants are strongly encouraged to provide an e-mail address on their license application(s), which will trigger the electronic issuance of an official copy of their license(s) to the e-mail provided upon application grant.
 Per the timing specified in Rulemaking FCC 20-126, the FCC will no longer print, and Licensees will no longer be able to request, hard copy license authorizations sent by mail.